BogartWilley/Game-Clipper/README.md

-# Game Replay Capture App (WIP) - By Salim Of Shadow
+# Game Replay Capture App (WIP) - by Salim Of Shadow

 ## Overview